darkforestry/amms-rs/docs/addingAnAMM.md

 - Add peripheral functions
 - Add tests

 Most AMMs will have a factory that is responsible for deploying the AMM.
-This factory allows `damms` to identify all of the AMMs from a given protocol, however some AMMs might not have a factory.
+This factory allows `amms` to identify all of the AMMs from a given protocol, however some AMMs might not have a factory.
 If your AMM does have a factory, make sure to add a factory type with the following steps below.

 - Create a factory type
 - Implement the `AutomatedMarketMakerFactory` trait for the factory